Effect-TS/schema/docs/modules/Codec.ts.md

 ## transformResult

-Create a new `Transform` by transforming the input and output of an existing `Schema` using the provided decoding functions.
+Create a new `Codec` by transforming the input and output of an existing `Schema` using the provided decoding functions.

 **Signature**